uzair657/uzair657/README.md

 -->
 <h2 align = "left"> About Me</h2>

-🎓 Computer Science graduate from NCBA&E 2022.
+🎓 Computer Science graduate 2022.
 📌 Lives in Sargodha, Pakistan.
 🧠 Have a Problem Solving Skills.
  - Interested in Software Development.